11bus11/book-store1/README.md

 ### Potential Features
 - If I had the time I would expand on the sorting options and other features making it easier for the user to find the right product.
 - I would also want to expand on the admin features.
 For example, make it possible to answer incoming messages in the admin window.
+- Another thing that would be nice to have is the ability for the user to pay thru Swish or Klarna.

 ## Requirements file
 This is the content of the requirements file, which explains what needs to be installed in order to run the code.